OjaswinM/project-r/README.md

 ## Build

-In order to build the kernel files, a GCCC cross compiler and cross Binutils are needed.
+In order to build the kernel files, a GCC cross compiler and cross Binutils are needed.
 The instruction to install the same on the OS of your choice can be found [here](https://wiki.osdev.org/GCC_Cross-Compiler).

 *TODO*: Complete this readme.